-We have a shared vision of providing our pupils with sports opportunities and enrichment activities which fuel a passion for activity and which spark a love of learning respectively.
-Through excellently planned and delivered activities we enhance the primary curriculum and provide pupils with positive learning experiences in a safe and supportive environment.
+We have a shared vision of providing our pupils with sports opportunities which fuel a passion for activity and enrichment activities which spark a love of learning.
+Through excellently planned and delivered activities we enhance the primary curriculum and provide pupils with positive life experiences.

 Sports events throughout the year provide every year group with opportunities to experience physical activity in a safe and supportive environment.
 For Key Stage 1 we have a focus on fun and full participation in Key Stage 2 we have a move towards competition and inclusive events.
 Applicable events act as qualifiers for West Oxfordshire School Games Competitions.